Research

 CEPR Bruegel Paris Report, Reports webpage, CEPR's Paris Symposium 2023

-Media: Bruegel's podcast, VOXeu Column
+Media: Bruegel's podcast, VOXeu Column, CRESTive Columns

 Abstract: We review and extend upon existing literature using product-level trade data to identify trade dependencies that expose the European Union to potential disruptions.
 While acknowledging the significance of concentrated foreign input sourcing as a source of vulnerability, a comprehensive assessment of vulnerabilities should also consider the potential for substituting away from disrupted input sources, both domestically and abroad.
 This may necessitate devising novel statistical measures at the European level.
 We present a novel methodology that identifies trade dependencies by integrating these substitution sources.
 Our review encompasses normative arguments justifying public interventions to improve the resilience of value chains.
 We intersect our identified dependencies with a measure of geopolitical risk, their upstreamness in the value chain, and also focus on critical products and strategic green technologies.
 The specific targeting of these policies varies depending on the nature of risks they aim to mitigate.
 Finally, we discuss the range of policy tools available for crafting a resilience policy.